salihkavaf/RemoteDispatcher/README.md

 # RemoteDispatcher
-A .NET Core tool for managing remote Github workflow_dispatch action triggering.
+A .NET Core tool for managing remote Github repository_dispatch action triggering.
-This tool provides an easier way of triggering the Github workflow_dispatch action through an HTTP request that supports private repositories as well.
+This tool provides an easier way of triggering the Github repository_dispatch action through an HTTP request that supports private repositories as well.

 ## Requirements
 .NET 5.0 installed on the target machine.